Lagoon 380: Operational history

 The Lagoon 380 has been used for ocean crossings and global circumnavigations.

 A catamaranreviews.com review reported, "the Lagoon 380 has above average performance and can reach speeds up to 10 knots in strong winds.
 With the wider hulls, weight and low aspect keels, the Lagoon 380 performance significantly decreases as you get closer to apparent wind.
-It is also slow in lighter winds due and most sailors will prefer to motor."
+It is also slow in lighter winds, and most sailors will prefer to motor."

 A review in katamarans.com described the boat: "it isn't the quickest catamaran, she's slow to get going in light airs.
 She is not great going to windward with those fat hulls and fixed keels.
 50 degrees to true is probably optimal, with leeway.
 At 45 degrees, the speed drops off and the leeway picks up ... the sail plan will happily cover you from anything from 9 knots of wind to 35.
 You should be averaging 7 knots SOG most of the time giving you 150 nm a day- perfectly acceptable for safe long distance cruising."